AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learning-programs.md

 # Learning Programs

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-Learn how to view and consume learning programs using the Learner app in Captivate Prime.
+Learn how to view and consume learning programs using the Learner app in Learning Manager.

 Learning programs are a set of uniquely designed courses meeting specific learner goals.
 Administrators create these learning programs for learners.
 You can view these learning programs as a learner.